 4. The Bund

 Shanghai’s claim to fame is undoubtedly the strange combination of architectural styles popping up alongside the Huangpu River.
 On the one side, traditional European style and upscale shops nod its head towards its 19th-century imperialist British past.
 And then, a hop, skip, and a jump away lies the ultra-modern architecture making headway into the 21st century.
 The juxtaposition is just awesome and has to be seen with your own eyes.
 Take some xiaolongbao (soup dumplings) dai zou (to go) and sit along the river to give your eyes (and your tummy) a feast.

 5. West Lake

-Take relaxation to a new level by visiting Hangzhou’s West Lake during your time TEFL teaching in China.
-This gorgeous spot, dotted with big trees, lily pads, and Chinese locals of all ages enjoying calm pleasantries, is the perfect respite for walk about town.
+Take relaxation to a new level by visiting Hangzhou’s West Lake during your time teaching English in China.
+This gorgeous spot, dotted with big trees, lily pads, and Chinese locals of all ages enjoying calm pleasantries, is the perfect respite to walk about town.
 Though only a few hours by train from Shanghai, Hangzhou’s laid-back vibes feel like a world of difference.